 The right nutrition for your body type is vital.
 But even the most brilliant eating plan, healthy diet or weight loss regimen won’t work if you don’t follow it.
-And you won’t follow it, if you’re not addressing the underlying physical, mental, emotional and sometimes spiritual issues that drive disordered eating.
-You won’t follow it if it’s rigid and dogmatic.
-And you certainly won’t follow it if it’s devoid of pleasure.
+And you won’t follow it, if you’re not addressing any underlying mental, emotional and sometimes spiritual issues that drive disordered eating.

-Mean Words won’t Make You Slim.
+Mean Words Won’t Work.
 How many times have you criticized yourself in the last 24 hours?
 Stop for a minute and think about it.
 If you’re having any doubts that you’ve been anything but complimentary, think back to when you got dressed this morning.
 What exactly did you say to the image in the mirror?
 “Look at that stomach!
 Your thighs are enormous!
 You’ll never fit into those pants you got last month.
 You look terrible!”
-Read this article
+Read more